 SCM-P3 holds classes daily on normal USG workdays.
 Classes begin at 0800 each day with the academic portion ending between 1630 and 1700.
 Students must finish all classroom and on-line lessons before certificates of graduation will be awarded.
 Day 5 may last until 1630; students should plan accordingly when scheduling airline flight departures.
 DISCS does not authorize early departures except in a bona fide emergency.

-Requests for DISCS courses will be compared with individual training requirements prescribed by organizations within the Security Cooperation Workforce Database (SCWD).
-Military service quota managers and supervisors endorsing training requests should validate individual training requests from the SCWD prior to submitting a student nomination for training.
+Requests for DISCS courses will be compared with individual training requirements prescribed by organizations within the Security Cooporation Workforce Development (SCWD) Database.
+Military service quota managers and supervisors endorsing training requests should validate individual training requests from the SCWD Database prior to submitting a student nomination for training.
 Requests for training above the required level for the prospective student’s position will be allocated on a “space available” basis.
 DISCS may also “bump” requests for “desired” training to accommodate “required” training as designated within SCWD.
 For

-further information on SCWD please contact your military service/agency POC, your organizational quota manager or the Registrar.
+further information on the SCWD Database please contact your military service/agency POC, your organizational quota manager or the Registrar.

 - Level One - Security Cooperation Familiarization (online training)